miroslavpejic85/mirotalk-docs/docs/mirotalk-sfu/host-protection.md

 - `host.protected`: Set to `true` to require the host to provide a valid username and password during room initialization.
 Default is `false`.
 - `host.user_auth`: Set to `true` to enable user authentication for hosts.
 Default is `false`.
-- `host.users`: A JSON array containing user objects with usernames and passwords for valid host users.
+- `host.users`: A JSON array containing user objects with usernames and passwords for valid users.

 Example Configuration: